MaxHurlstone/DLS-Simulink/README.md

 DLSimulink is a MATLAB toolbox that aims to standardise and streamline engineering analysis at the UK's national synchrotron, [Diamond Light Source](https://www.diamond.ac.uk/Home.html).
-Some examples of usage/features (not all implemented...) are:
+Some examples of usage/features (not all fully implemented...) are:
 - mechatronics/controls simulation setup/analysis scripts
 - custom Simscape components
 - material thermal property databases.